locationtech/geomesa/docs/user/geoserver.rst

 Analysis with WPS
 -----------------

-As described by the Open Geospatial Consortium's page on WPS,
+As described by the Open Geospatial Consortium's `Web Map Service <http://www.opengeospatial.org/standards/wms>`_ page,

     The OpenGIS® Web Map Service Interface Standard (WMS) provides a simple HTTP interface for requesting geo-registered map images from one or more